psygreg/WineGUI/README.md

 - Use the `.deb` package file for Ubuntu, Debian, Linux Mint, Zorin OS, MX linux, and other Debian-based distributions.
 - Use the `.rpm` package for Fedora, RHEL, and similar distributions.
 - Use the `.tar.zst` package for Arch Linux and similar distributions.
+Install with `pacman -U`.
 - You can build it from source if you so desire by cloning this repository.

 Install the package and you are ready to go!
 WineGUI should be listed in your menu.